brimdata/rayzar/README.md

 eventually-consistent manner.

 The implementation of all of this turns out to be remarkably simple given the zq software architecture.
-There is no need for a centralized scheduler as in spark and hadoop to schedule and manage sequential processing stages.
+There is no need for a centralized controller as in spark and hadoop to schedule and manage sequential processing stages.
 It goes without saying that the data flowing between workers are simply zng streams.
 Also, the interactions between workers are straightforward REST calls not unlike